Which is the Best barbecue, Gas or charcoal?

 Charcoal can also take quite a long time to heat up.
 Put the coals on well before you want to start cooking.
 Let them ‘burn off’ down to a glow.
 This way the heat is more gently applied, (rather than a roaring flame), which means the food will be cooked through, rather than being burnt on the outside and still raw inside.

-As a final thought, you do have to stay attentive with a live fire, for two reasons.
-One is that the food can suddenly become very burnt.
-And the second one, is that there is always a fire risk if you don’t keep an eye on things.
+As a final thought, you do have to stay attentive with live fire, for two reasons.
+One is that food can suddenly become very burnt.
+And the second one is that there is always a fire risk if you don’t keep an eye on things.

 The sheer convenience.
 Just switch on and there’s the heat.
 Another great thing is the storage… Gas doesn’t spoil if it sits there for a while, unlike charcoal, which needs to be stored somewhere away from damp.

 The size of the barbies!
 Most of them are huge – and of course – you need somewhere to store them.
 Failing that – make sure you buy one that won’t rust.

 Also, it’s really not that romantic switching on what is essentially, a gas cooker.
 You may as well be cooking indoors on the conventional one.